jukbot/smart-industry/README.md

 This command performs HTML, CSS, and JS minification on the application dependencies, and generates a service-worker.js file with code to pre-cache the dependencies based on the entrypoint and fragments specified in `polymer.json`.
-The minified files are output to the `build/unbundled` folder, and are suitable for serving from a HTTP/2+Push compatible server.
+The output files are in `build/default` which suitable for serving from a HTTP/2+Push compatible server.

-In addition the command also creates a fallback `build/bundled` folder, generated using fragment bundling, suitable for serving from non H2/push-compatible servers or to clients that do not support H2/Push.
+Build the project:

     polymer build

 ### Preview the build

-This command serves the minified version of the app at `http://localhost:8080` in an unbundled state, as it would be served by a push-compatible server:
+This command serves the minified version of the app at `http://127.0.0.1:8081` in an unbundled state, as it would be served by a push-compatible server:

-    polymer serve build/unbundled
+    polymer serve --open

-This command serves the minified version of the app at `http://localhost:8080` generated using fragment bundling:
+This command serves the production version of the app at `http://localhost:8080` generated using fragment bundling:

-    polymer serve build/bundled
+    polymer serve build/defaukt

 ### Run tests